-46In alphabetical order, AP, CanP, CDN, CS, CTNYN, DJ, INS, McNS, NANA, NYHT, NYT, ONA, RN, SHNA, TP, TS, UP, and WCN.
+48In alphabetical order, AP, CanP, CDN, CS, CTNYN, DJ, INS, McNS, NANA, NYHT, NYT, ONA, RN, SHNA, TP, TS, UP, and WCN.
 These are the abbreviations used by Editor & Publisher.

-to (7) are indicator variables equal to one if the newspaper subscribes to a given news agency and to zero otherwise), we find a decrease in the probability to subscribe to the AP (Column (2)) as well as to the Dow Jones (Column (7)).
+we consider each of the major news services separately (dependent variables in Columns (2) to (7) are indicator variables equal to one if the newspaper subscribes to a given news agency and to zero otherwise), we find a decrease in the probability to subscribe to the AP (Column (2)) as well as to the Dow Jones (Column (7)).
 Overall, the substitution away from wire services seems limited, which is consistent with our earlier finding whereby newspapers did not react to the introduction of television by significantly reducing their provision of national news.